-New Award: Burning Books is a Bronze Medal Winner in the Independent Publisher Book Awards 2013 for The Quadrants Series: Debut Novels by Seasoned Writers, by Robert Ashley, Sumner Carnahan, Thomas Frick, and L.K.
+Recent Awards: Burning Books is a Bronze Medal Winner in the Independent Publisher Book Awards 2013 for • The Quadrants Series: Debut Novels by Seasoned Writers, by Robert Ashley, Sumner Carnahan, Thomas Frick, and L.K.
 Larsen.

 Burning Books author/artist/collaborators include John Cage, Yoko Ono, Laurie Anderson, Robert Ashley, Joan La Barbara, Steina, Woody Vasulka, Arakawa, Madeline Gins, the Out Of Context Ensemble, Theater Grottesco, et al.

 In 1989 Burning Books moved to New Mexico where the two founders continue to produce art in obsolete delivery systems: books, posters, broadsides, movies, pamphlets, handbills, postcards, and discs.
 And, Seven Sins Soup.

 Selected installations include the Museum of Fine Arts, the Center for Contemporary Arts, MOV-iN Gallery, IPI 2007, Mills College, San Francisco Center for the Book, the Donkey Gallery, 516 Arts, High Mayhem Gallery, and Axle Contemporary.

 Burning Books is better at making the world more elegant and convincing when it operates as a low-key dysfunctional entity.